BDSM: Psychology

 Research indicates that there is no evidence that a preference for BDSM is a consequence of childhood abuse.
-Some reports suggest that people abused as children may have more BDSM injuries and have difficulty with safe words being recognized as meaning stop the previously consensual behavior, thus, it is possible that people choosing BDSM as part of their lifestyle, who also were previously abused, may have had more police or hospital reports of injuries.
-There is also a link between transgender individuals who have been abused and violence occurring in BDSM activities.
+Some reports suggest that people abused as children may have more BDSM injuries and have difficulty with safe words being recognized as meaning stop the previously consensual behaviour; thus, it is possible that people choosing BDSM as part of their lifestyle, who also were previously abused, may have had more police or hospital reports of injuries.
+In one study of three online surveys, many transgender adults remarked that BDSM influenced their individual experience of gender.

 Joseph Merlino, author and psychiatry adviser to the New York Daily News, said in an interview that a sadomasochistic relationship, as long as it is consensual, is not a psychological problem:

 Some psychologists agree that experiences during early sexual development can have a profound effect on the character of sexuality later in life.
 Sadomasochistic desires, however, seem to form at a variety of ages.
 Some individuals report having had them before puberty, while others do not discover them until well into adulthood.
 According to one study, the majority of male sadomasochists (53%) developed their interest before the age of 15, while the majority of females (78%) developed their interest afterward (Breslow, Evans, and Langley 1985).
 The prevalence of sadomasochism within the general population is unknown.
 Despite female sadists being less visible than males, some surveys have resulted in comparable amounts of sadistic fantasies between females and males.
 The results of such studies demonstrate that one's sex does not determine preference for sadism.

 Following a phenomenological study of nine individuals involved in sexual masochistic sessions who regarded pain as central to their experience, sexual masochism was described as an addiction-like tendency, with several features resembling that of drug addiction: craving, intoxication, tolerance and withdrawal.
 It was also demonstrated how the first masochistic experience is placed on a pedestal, with subsequent use aiming at retrieving this lost sensation, much as described in the descriptive literature on addiction.
-The addictive pattern presented in this study suggests an association with behavioral spin as found in problem gamblers.